fermmm/group-date/readme/deploying-aws.md

 Now you are ready to upload the application to the server just run:

-`eb deploy`
+`npm run deploy`

 Use that command also to upload new versions.
-What that command do: Uploads the files of the project folder to the EC2 instance(s) and executes the install command there.
-If you want to make changes in the install command you can edit the `Procfile` file.
+What that command do: Builds the js files and uploads all the files of the project folder to the EC2 instance(s) and executes the install command there.
+If you want to make changes in the run command you can edit the `Procfile` file.

 ## Setup a new computer to upload changes to AWS